NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/OHIFviewSR/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. A colab notebook has been written by Andrey to create a SR.
+1. A colab notebook has been written by Andrey using [highdicom](https://github.com/herrmannlab/highdicom) library to create instances of DICOM Structured Reports that instantiate [TID 1500 reporting template](https://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_A.html#sect_TID_1500) and include slice-level qualitative (key:value) evaluations.
 1. Deepa will adapt this notebook to create the appropriate SR for the body part regression task.

 ## Progress and Next Steps